vvoznesensky/tmfalloc/README.md

  * Write transactions exploit memory page protection and copy-on-write log file.
- * Storage has user-defined `Root` type generic parameter to store all the application-specific parameters, collections, etc.
+ * Storage has user-defined `Root` type generic parameter to store all application-specific parameters, collections, etc.
  * Storage file is `flock`-protected, so simultaneous processes access is possible.
  * Allocates the least but fittable free block with the lowest address among